eyoo217/Terminal-ASCII-Art-Header-Tutorial/README.md

 # Terminal-ASCII-Art-Header-Tutorial
 Basically, I wanted to make pixel art for my terminal header, and since I'm on mac its confusing as hell since theres like 0 resources on how to do it.
 Open the README file for the instruction on how to make it work.
-Usually the default shell for Mac is zsh, even if you're set in something else like bash.
+Usually the default shell for Mac is zsh.
 1. Open Terminal up.
 2. Follow this sequence
 - $ touch ~/.zshrc